 What to consider when arranging a funeral or cremation in New Mexico

 Arranging a funeral or cremation can be a daunting and emotional task.
-There are so many decisions to be made and you can be overwhelmed by this, especially if a death has already occurred.
+There are so many decisions to be made, and you can be overwhelmed by this, especially if a death has already occurred.
 This brief guide to arranging a funeral or cremation in New Mexico aims to provide a starting point and give you an overview of some of the main things you need to consider, including New Mexico funeral legislation rules.
-Whilst the Federal Trade Commission (FTC) does govern how funeral homes operate, this is superseded by New Mexico state law.
+The Federal Trade Commission (FTC) governs how funeral homes operate, but this is superseded by New Mexico state law.

 Who is responsible for making the funeral arrangements in New Mexico?

 New Mexico law determines who can make the funeral arrangements [New Mexico Statutes § 45-3-701].
 This is determined as:

 1. your surviving spouse (if you have not filed for divorce)

 5. a responsible adult who has played a significant role in your care, who understands your disposition wishes, and is willing to carry out your funeral wishes

 One of the first things to do, especially if a death has just occurred, is to choose a funeral home to handle the funeral services.
 All funeral homes in New Mexico are licensed by the New Mexico State Regulation & Licensing Department Board of Funeral Services.

 There are around 80 funeral homes and mortuaries in New Mexico.
 Selecting a funeral service provider can be determined by both your location and what kind of funeral services you require.
 Are you looking for a traditional funeral or burial service?
 Or are you seeking a more contemporary life celebration service or a cremation?
 Is the cost of the funeral an issue?
 Are you working on a tight budget and looking to save money where you can on funeral expenses?